rahmancdp/VAD-VAR-Workshop/content/Maximo/VISUAL-INSPECTION2.md

 ![](_attatchments/mvi.3b2f35bd-3c7a-437d-a3d2-793494ca3b8c.003.jpeg)

-**Sample Dialogue:** Due to MVI’s ease of use, domain experts often progress very quickly into becoming advanced users.
+ Due to MVI’s ease of use, domain experts often progress very quickly into becoming advanced users.
 As they find themselves with new levels of comfort and control, they can also optionally choose to exploit advanced settings to further fine-tune the model.
 Once the **Advanced settings** switch is turned on, the **model hyperparameters** section becomes available at the bottom of the screen.
 Hyperparameters are used to optimize the model’s performance; and when it comes to improving the model accuracy, these parameters are the go-to option for data scientists and model experts.
 A brief description on each of the hyperparameters can be viewed by clicking on the **info** icon (the “**i**” in a circle) at the end of each corresponding hyperparameter.
 For now, keep hyperparameters at their default values.

 **IMPORTANT** If you are doing this demo in a classroom setting, or time is a factor, you can keep the number of iterations low.
 Setting it to a higher value will take longer, but it also means a more accurate model with better inspection results; for the demo, you can leave the hyperparameters at their default values.

 1. While you could click the blue **Train model** button at the top to begin the model training process, this is **NOT** recommended in a live demo setting. ![](_attatchments/mvi.3b2f35bd-3c7a-437d-a3d2-793494ca3b8c.005.jpeg)

-**Sample Dialogue:** Clicking on **“Train Model”** will start the training process, but since the training here will take 25+ minutes, this guide shows you the next steps using a more practical pre-built model that has been built using the same steps but was trained using 2000+ clean and dirty tank images and hours of computation.
+ Clicking on **“Train Model”** will start the training process, but since the training here will take 25+ minutes, this guide shows you the next steps using a more practical pre-built model that has been built using the same steps but was trained using 2000+ clean and dirty tank images and hours of computation.

 At the time of writing, only two Graphics Processing Units (GPUs) are available for model training and deployment in the worldwide shared demo cluster (you can view the current GPU usage at the top right of the screen).